IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:XX.4.2.1.2.4 Step 4: Select Content (Optional)

 Sometimes the radiologist selected certain elements (e.g. images, annotation, specific measurements, etc.) in the Image Display.
-When this happened, the Image Display, as a Content Sharing Application, sends a event to the Hub via Select Report Content [RAD-X6] indicating what contents have been selected.
-The Hub broadcasts the event to all Synchronizing Applications.
+When this happened, the Image Display, grouped with the Report Content Creator, sends a event to the Hub via Select Report Content [RAD-X6] indicating what contents have been selected.
+The Hub broadcasts the event to all Subscribers.

 When the Report Creator receives the event, it can apply the selection according to its business logic.
 For example, it can highlight to the user what are selected so that the user can perform some actions.
 In this example, the radiologist uses a voice command to insert a hyperlink in the report.
 The Report Creator uses the selected content to generate the hyperlink.